 - Remember that we drink in three steps, with our eyes first, then with our nose and finally with our mouth.

 Short and fragrant.
-Big love to legendary bartender Dick Bradsell, the creator.
+Big love to the late, legendary bartender Dick Bradsell, its creator.

 20ml sugar syrup